microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaGroupAppRoleAssignment.md

 ```

 ## Description
-the Get-EntraBetaGroupAppRoleAssignment cmdlet gets a group application role assignment in Microsoft Entra ID.
+The Get-EntraBetaGroupAppRoleAssignment cmdlet gets a group application role assignment in Microsoft Entra ID.

 ## Examples